 Division of Pulmonary and Critical Care Medicine

-Dr Karina Keogh would like to gratefully acknowledge Dr Garvan Kane, a previous contributor to this monograph.
-GK is an author of a number of references cited in this monograph.
+Dr Karina Keogh would like to gratefully acknowledge Dr Garvan Kane, a previous contributor to this topic.
+GK is an author of a number of references cited in this topic.

 Professor of Rheumatology

 Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Science

 University of Oxford

 RL has organisational financial interests with funds received for consultation and training on disease assessment in vasculitis for GlaxoSmithKline, Nordic, and Chemocentryx.
 RL has received personal funds for lectures on vasculitis from Roche and Nippon Kayaku.
 RL is an author of a reference cited in this topic.